shadowbq/matrix.dot.files/docs/README.secrets.md

 ## The IDEA

 Store secrets as ENVs on a file (`.bash_secrets`) that can be sourced from Bash, but dont write the file to the harddrive.
-Instead write it encrypted as (` ~/.bash_encrypted`) and decrypt and source it as needed.
+Instead write it encrypted as (` ~/.bash_encrypted`) and decrypt in memory and source it as needed.

 ## Load Secrets from an Encrypted file
 Given that you have a GPG KEY `0123456789ABCDEF0123456789ABCDEF`: